Minimal volume entropy and fiber growth: Simplicial complexes with zero minimal volume entropy

 \subsection{Construction of Lipschitz retractions around each fiber}

 \mbox { }

-Using the same notations as in the previous section, we construct a Lipschitz retraction from a neighborhood of each fiber of~$\pi:X \to P$ onto the fiber itself.
+Using the same notations as in the previous section, we construct a Lipschitz retraction from a neighborhood of each fiber of~$\pi:X \to P$ above a vertex of~$P$ onto the fiber itself.
 This is an important technical result which will be used in Section~\ref{sec:deforming} to deform paths of~$X$ into the $1$-skeleton of~$X$ without increasing their $g_t$-length too much (uniformly in~$t$).